willfindlay/adaptivesec-F2020/journal/05-sept-29th.md

 profiles for more complex applications (something which I am still working on in ebpH).

+A fundamental difficulty for this kind of sequence analysis is sources of non-determinism.
+Non-deterministic behaviour can destabilize profiles before they normalize and, perhaps even worse, generate false positives in normal monitoring.
+A key source of this kind of non-determinism is the concept of signals and signal handlers, which can (and do) interrupt in-progress system calls, disrupting current sequences and potentially introducing new system calls into the middle of a sequence from the signal handler itself.
+While this problem is quit easily fixable by storing a stack of sequences, other sources of non-determinism are not so clearly handled.
+For example, consider complex interactions between processes and threads or user I/O. Solving these issues or at least mitigating them will be the key to increasing the adoptability of systems like pH and ebpH.

+Of course, this issue of non-detersive is  also a relevant concern for my project, since I plan to use sequences of events in my policy languages.
+I think a key difference here, however, is that rather than denying on sequences that don't match, we want to deny on sequences that *do* match.
+In practice, this should probably be done probabilistically (i.e. based on percent matches), as otherwise non-deterministic behaviour now swings in the direction of false *negatives* rather than false positives.

 ## Other Project Updates

 - Starting to think about literature review